InWonYeu/interphon/docs/source/index.rst

 Welcome to InterPhon's documentation!
 =====================================

-The Interfacial Phonons (**InterPhon**) is an open-source Python package designed to automize the evaluation of interfacial phonons within a 3D electronic structure framework.
+The Interfacial Phonons (**InterPhon**) is an open-source Python package designed to automize the evaluation of interfacial phonons within a three-dimensional (3D) density functional theory (DFT) electronic structure framework.

 This program calculates phonons of user-defined interfacial regions, in conjunction with 3D DFT codes.